Low-Dimensional Gradient Helps Out-of-Distribution Detection: Related Work

 \textbf{Confidence enhancement} methods design various regularization terms to amplify the difference between ID and OOD data.
-For example, models are encouraged to give uniformly distributed predictions \cite{lee2017training,hendrycks2018deep,wei2022mitigating} or higher energies \cite{energy,ming2022poem,du2022unknown,katz2022training} on outlier data.
-Another type of regularization term is to apply contrastive losses such as SimCLR \cite{chen2020simple}, SupCon \cite{khosla2020supervised}, and Cider\cite{ming2022cider} to promote stronger ID-OOD separability.
+One type of them is to utilize auxiliary OOD datasets to fine-tune the model with designed training losses that explicitly enlarge the output difference between ID and auxiliary OOD data.
+The most classical method is outlier exposure \cite{oe}, which encourages the output of OOD data to be uniformly distributed.
+Another type is to apply contrastive losses on ID dataset to promote stronger ID-OOD separability, like SimCLR \cite{chen2020simple}, SupCon \cite{khosla2020supervised}, and Cider\cite{ming2022cider}.
 However, confidence enhancement methods typically require model retraining, and in some cases, even necessitate the acquisition of additional OOD data.
-These requirements render such methods impractical for real-world applications.
+These requirements render such methods less practical for real-world applications.